playframework/playframework/documentation/manual/releases/release25/Highlights25.md

 The Play 2.5 WebSocket API gives you direct control over WebSocket frames.
 You can now send and receives binary, text, ping, pong and close frames.
 If you don't want to worry about this level of detail, Play will still automatically convert your JSON or XML data into the right kind of frame.

+## New Java APIs

+Play 2.5's Java APIs provide feature-parity with the Scala APIs.
+We have introduced several new Java APIs to do this:

+* [`HttpRequestHandler`](api/java/play/http/HttpRequestHandler.html), which allows interception of requests as they come in, before they are sent to the router.
+* [`EssentialAction`](api/java/play/mvc/EssentialAction.html), a low level action used in `EssentialFilter` and `HttpRequestHandler`s.
+* [`EssentialFilter`](api/java/play/mvc/EssentialFilter.html)/[`Filter`](api/java/play/mvc/Filter.html) for writing filters in Java.
+* [`BodyParser`](api/java/play/mvc/EssentialFilter.html), which allows writing custom body parsers in Java.

 ## Java API updated to use Java 8 classes

 When Play 2.0 was released in 2012 Java had little support for Play's style of asynchronous functional programming.
 There were no lambdas, futures only had a blocking interface and common functional classes didn't exist.
 Play provided its own classes to fill the gap.